How We Can Help

 This is a fee for service program.

-In October 2008, CMHA Mid Island purchased the Balmoral Hotel in Nanaimo to preserve the site as low barrier, social housing in the City.
-A former bar/lounge on the site has been renovated to house HOST- the homeless outreach and support team, which includes staff from VIHA, the Ministry of Housing and Social Development and CMHA Outreach workers.
+In October 2008, CMHA Mid Island purchased the Balmoral Hotel in Nanaimo to preserve the site as affordable, social housing in the City.
+A former bar/lounge on the site has been renovated to house HOST- the Homelessness Outreach and Support Team, which includes staff from VIHA, the Ministry of Social Development and Social Innovation, and CMHA Outreach workers.
 The 20 units of the Balmoral have been renovated without displacing the tenants currently residing there.
-People who work with the homeless outreach program will have preferred access to suites as they become available.
-CMHA`s administrative services and our Peer Support Program are now located in the Balmoral's manager's suite.For more information, please contact: Anne Hodge, Executive Director Canadian Mental Health Association Mid Island Branch 126 Haliburton Street Nanaimo, BC V9R 4V8 Tel: 250 244 4042 Fax: 250 244 4045